-“We are pleased with the CFTC’s approval of DDR as a swap data repository,” said Michael Dunn, Chairman of DDR.
+“We are pleased with the CFTC’s approval of DDR as a swap data repository,” said Michael V. Dunn, Chairman of DDR.
 “We will be fully ready to operate on October 12, the first day of required reporting.
 This is an important step forward in implementing the Dodd-Frank Act and helping to bring greater transparency to the OTC derivatives market.
-It will allow the financial services industry to partner with regulators to more effectively monitor and mitigate potential systemic risk.”
+It will allow the financial service industry to partner with regulators to more effectively monitor and mitigate potential systemic risk.”

 The CFTC approved DDR to operate for credit, equity, interest rate and foreign exchange derivatives.
 A request to also operate for commodities derivatives has been made, with approval still pending, but completion of that application is expected well before the January 2013 deadline.

 “DTCC’s global trade repository will provide a very efficient means for us to meet our global regulatory reporting obligations,” said Lawrence Waller, Head of Market Operations, JPMorgan Chase.
 “This efficiency will help to ensure that reporting of swap data remains accurate and complete.”

 “The DDR’s mission is to create resilient and robust reporting infrastructure to enable the industry to meet its global OTC Derivative trade reporting requirements.
 The industry has invested significant resources in partnership with DDR to ensure compliance with the reporting requirements of the Dodd Frank Act, and the broader G20 mandate and so this provisional approval from the CFTC is an important milestone both for the DDR and the industry,” said Oliver Stuart, Managing Director, Global Head of Derivatives Operations at Morgan Stanley.